groupbwt/scrapy-command-new/README.md

 Option `--item` with value `CLASSNAME` is supported for generating pipelines, which adds an import and type-check for a provided item class to the resulting code.

-Option `--settings` is also supported for pipelines, with an optional integer value `PRIORITY` that adds the pipeline being generated to scrapy `settings.py` file with specified priority (default 300).
+Option `--settings` is also supported for pipelines, extension, middlewares and spider middlewares.
+It has an optional integer value `PRIORITY` that adds specified priority (default 300).
+It indicates a class to be added to scrapy project (or spider) settings.

+Option `--file` can be used when using `--settings` for specifying settings file name.
+Default value is `settings.py` file.
+You use set spider file for adding newly generated class to spiders' `custom_settings` property.

 ## Installation